 The bill also clarifies the definition of an involuntary hold to comply with federal due process protections.
 Currently, the application of a 72-hour hold, referred to as a “5150,” varies among jurisdictions and did not always comply with federal due process requirements and this bill clarifies how that time is applied, complying with federal law.

 AB 2301-Alcoholic beverage sales: beer manufacturers: licensed premises.
-This bill is awaiting a vote on the Senate floor.
+This bill was signed by the Governor.
 California craft breweries enjoy both self-distribution to retail accounts, and the ability to own retail licenses (e.g., restaurant); however, current law prohibits a brewery from self-distributing to its own retail licensee unless it is physically contiguous to the brewery property.

 The result of this current dynamic creates an odd outcome where a brewery can bring its beer to any restaurant in town but if they own the restaurant next door, they must use a distributor who will first take the beer back to a warehouse, often in another city, before bringing the beer back to the restaurant next door.
 AB 2301 allows breweries that are allowed to self-distribute their beer to restaurants, to also self-distribute their beer to restaurants that they own within a five-mile radius of the manufacturing site.

 AB 2322-California building standards: fire resistance: occupancy risk categories.
-This bill is awaiting a vote on the Senate floor.
+This bill was signed by the Governor.
 California has implemented measures to minimize or prevent wildfires, but very little has been done to ensure that nonresidential, critical infrastructure in areas that are most susceptible to fire meet standards necessary to withstand prolonged exposure to fire.
 State building codes have not kept up with the rapidly changing climate or the state’s wildfire situation.

 This bill directs experts at the Building Standards Commission to update building requirements to ensure that construction materials utilized in fire-prone regions of the state advance a collective goal to build more fire-resilient communities.